-We’re now well over two months since Covid-19 started to have an impact on our lives, work, and most importantly our NHS and public services.
-Since then, our front line key workers have forged on tirelessly to ensure we can all continue to stay at home and save lives.
+The Covid-19 pandemic has had a huge impact on our lives, work, and – crucially – our NHS and public services.
+Since the beginning of the crisis, our front line key workers have forged on tirelessly to ensure we can all continue to stay at home and save lives.

 At 11am on 28 April, all of NHS England’s national and regional teams along with the public were asked, in a minute’s silence, to pay their respects to the friends and colleagues they have lost over the last two months due to the virus.
 We also commemorated those key workers who work outside of the NHS who have also lost their lives because of the pandemic.